Rawene: Health services

-A small cottage hospital was built on a hill overlooking the town in 1910.
-A new hospital was completed in 1928.
-Dr George McCall Smith headed the hospital from 1914 to 1948 and developed a unique health-system for the Hokianga.
+The former Wharf Hotel was converted into a hospital with 12 beds and opened in 1904.
+In 1909 the hospital moved to a new site.
+Dr George McCall Smith, who headed the hospital from 1914 to 1948, oversaw the expansion of the hospital with more beds, an operating theatre and x-ray room and fundraised for new hospital which opened in 1928.
+Chilwell and Trevithick, an Auckland architectural firm did the plans based on Smith's ideas and Smith was clerk of works for the construction.

-Dr Smith became a practitioner of "painless childbirth" in the early 1930s, using premedication with the barbiturate Nembutal combined with Hyoscine.
+Smith developed a unique health-system for the Hokianga.
+He became a practitioner of "painless childbirth" in the early 1930s, using premedication with the barbiturate Nembutal combined with Hyoscine.
 This proved very popular and attracted women to Rawene from far afield.
 The annual average of thirty births per year now peaked at two hundred.
 In 1937 a "Commission of Inquiry into Maternity Services" investigated Smith's practice.
 Smith fronted up with case notes on his last two hundred patients, and his results could not be bettered anywhere.

 Parliament declared a special health area in the 1940s.
 This meant that all medical officers in the Hokianga were salaried, and all consultations, pharmaceuticals, investigations and hospital admissions were free.
 The whole scheme was funded through a per-capita grant.